kenakofer/smart-o-harp/README.md

 **Considerations**: Force of dampening.
 Avoiding harmonic nodes.

 **Pros**: Minimal power usage when not changing chords.
 Probably cheaper than the solenoids if done right, but not by much.
+Probably can be powered by a battery.

 **Cons**: Complicated mounting that occupies space in front of chord bars, which may get in the way of the strumming hand.